What fruit and veggies are cheaper and in season in autumn?

 Cabbages

-Cabbages are also great bang for your buck once they get down to around $3 for a whole cabbage.
-Keep the outer leaves to wrap around the cabbage once you have started to slice through it.
+Cabbages are also great bang for your buck, and one whole cabbage can go a surprisingly long way across multiple meals.
+Once you’ve started slicing, keep the outer leaves and wrap them back around the cabbage to help it stay fresher for longer.
 Make coleslaw, sauerkraut or kimchi or simply chop finely and cook with a little butter or salt.
+For more ideas, check out our blog on 8 ways with cabbage.

 Lettuce

 Whole iceberg lettuces are still good value in early autumn, but with tomatoes and cucumber creeping up in price you might want to rethink how you would use them.
 How about Vietnamese style as a wrap for mince, or adding the outer leaves to a stir-fry in place of spinach?
-Store in a lettuce crisper to make them last as long as possible, or wrap in a paper towel and place in a ziplock bag..
+We’ve got 8 more ways with lettuce here.
+Store in a lettuce crisper to make them last as long as possible, or wrap in a paper towel and place in a ziplock bag.

 What to skip?